Validation

 To process data on the server, use the RequestDataTransformer and ServerSideValidator classes.

-RequestDataTransformer will filter out any submitted fields that are not defined in the request schema (whitelisting), and perform any field transformations as defined in your schema:
+RequestDataTransformer will filter out any submitted fields that are not defined in the request schema (whitelisting), and perform any field transformations defined in your schema:

 // These lines goes at the top of your file